dabrain34/DabrainDocs/Blog/gst-build/starting-with-gst-build.md

 #### Fetch and Configure

-This step will download the GStreamer repositories including some dependencies such as glib etc into the `subprojects` folder.
-Basically it tries to download as many "mesonified" third party libraries as possible,  and `breaking news` the cmake ones, as a bridge has been implemented recently if necessary.
+This step will download the GStreamer repositories including some dependencies such as glib etc. into the `subprojects` folder.
+Basically it tries to download as many "mesonified" third party libraries as possible,  and `breaking news` the `cmake` ones, as a bridge has been implemented recently if necessary.

 ```
 # git clone https://gitlab.freedesktop.org/gstreamer/gst-build